 Risk Assessment and Obligations for High-Risk AI Systems

-Medium-Risk and Low-Risk AI Systems
+Medium- and Low-Risk AI Classifications

 The legal framework extends to medium-risk AI systems, incorporating specific obligations proportionate to the potential risks they pose.
 The distinction between high-risk and medium-risk AI systems lies in the potential harm and corresponding legal requirements.

-While other nations are in the process of releasing guidelines and exploring AI regulations, the EU Parliament could potentially vote the EU AI Act into law by the end of 2023.
+The EU Parliament could potentially vote the EU AI Act into law by the end of 2023.
 However, a two-year timeline is anticipated before it comes into full effect.